ASH1b1/VisionForge/README_en.md

 ## License

 Original VisionForge source is licensed under the [Apache License 2.0](LICENSE).
-Copyright 2026 张世杰 (Zhang Shijie).

 This repository uses a **mixed license**: